NASA-SW-VnV/fret/fret-electron/docs/_media/user-interface/exportImport/import.md

-# How to import requirements and variables in FRET
+# How to import a FRET project

-FRET allows users to import requirements in two different formats: 1) CSV and 2) JSON.
-Additionally, FRET allows users to import variables in JSON format.
-An import JSON file may contain both requirements and variables.
+FRET allows users to import projects in two different formats: 1) CSV and 2) JSON.
+A JSON file must adhere to the format that FRET exports to (read [here](./export.md) about how to export a FRET project).

-To import requirements and variables, click the **downward arrow** button.
+To import a FRET project, click the **downward arrow** button.
 ***
 <img src="../../screen_shots/Import-1.png">